UTATRocketry/GPS-Visualizer/README.md

 ## Depenencies
 If you are using Node.js or another server-side platform, you'll have dependencies.
 For Node.js, for example:

--express: For setting up the web server.
+- express: For setting up the web server.
--socket.io: If you're pushing live updates to the client.
+- socket.io: If you're pushing live updates to the client.